kschuler/ling001/index.md

 C+ | < 80% to 77% | C | < 77% to 74% | C- | < 74% to 70%
 D+ | < 70% to 67% | D | < 67% to 64% | D- | < 64% to 61%
 F | < 61% to 0%

-## Policies
-- **Attendance**: There is no formal attendance policy, but attendance is highly correlated with class performance.
-- **Make-up exams**: Only students with a documented family or medical emergancy will be granted the opportunity to make-up an exam.
-Send a Canvas message to your recitation section TA to make these arrangments.
-- **Rescheduling exams**: Only students with a religious conflict or an official university event may reschedule an exam.
-In these cases, students must provide documentation and *advanced notice*, so send a Canvas message to your recitation section TA as soon as possible.
-Note that multiple exams on the same day is not a valid reason to reschedule.
-- **Late assignments**: Late language journals will be accepted with a 5 point per day late penalty.
-- **Re-grade requests**: If you feel a grading error has been made, you must make a formal regrade request via canvas *within four days of receiving your graded exam or assignment*.
-TAs are not allowed to discuss your grade with you until you have made a formal written request.
-If you ask about grading in person or via email or Canvas, you'll be directed to make a formal request via the regrade request form.
-- **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
-Please notify your recitation section TA as soon as possible to make these arrangements.
-- **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
-It is your responsibility to be familiar with these policies.

 ## FAQs